hc20k/LLMChat/README.md

 # Press `Ctrl+a` then `d` to detach from the running bot.
 ```

-## Discord / Commands
+## Discord Commands

+### Bot Settings:
+- `/model` - Allows you to change the current model.
+If you're in OpenAI mode, it will allow you to select from the OpenAI models.
+If you're in LLaMA mode, it will allow you to select a file from the `LLaMA.search_path` folder.
+- `/avatar [url]` - Allows you to easily set the chatbot's avatar to a specific URL.
+- `/message_context_count` - (default 20) Sets the amount of messages that are sent to the AI for context.
+Increasing this number will increase the amount of tokens you'll use.
+- `/configure` - Allows you to set the chatbot's name, identity description, and optional reminder text (a context clue sent further along in the transcript so the AI will consider it more)

+### Info:
 - `/print_info` - Prints some info about the bot.
 (Its name, identity, and model as well as your name and identity)
-- `/configure` - Allows you to set the chatbot's name, identity description, and optional reminder text (a context clue sent further along in the transcript so the AI will consider it more)
 - `/your_identity` - Allows you to set your own name and identity (What the chatbot knows about you)

-- `/avatar [url]` - Allows you to easily set the chatbot's avatar to a specific URL.
+### Utilties:
+- `/reload_config` - Reloads all of the settings in the config.ini.
 - `/purge` - Deletes all of the messages in the current channel. *DANGEROUS*.
 I should probably disable this but I use it during testing.
-- `/model` - Allows you to change the current model.
-If you're in OpenAI mode, it will allow you to select from the OpenAI models.
-If you're in LLaMA mode, it will allow you to select a file from the `LLaMA.search_path` folder.
-- `/retry` - Allows you to re-infer the last message, in case you didn't like it.
 - `/system [message]` - Allows you to send a message as the `system` role.
 Only supported for OpenAI models >= gpt-3.5-turbo.
-- `/reload_config` - Reloads all of the settings in the config.ini.
-- `/message_context_count` - (default 20) Sets the amount of messages that are sent to the AI for context.
-Increasing this number will increase the amount of tokens you'll use.
+- `/retry` - Allows you to re-infer the last message, in case you didn't like it.